 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
 Yes/No/Why?
+This LCA has historically functioned as hinterlands to Dublin City, with housing estates alongside industrial and commercial developments.
+The proposed development is limited in scale, relative to the scope of the surrounding landscape and is aligned with the character of the existing landscape and will not affect the scenic value of the location.
 16. Are there any routes or facilities on or around the location which are used by the public for access to recreation or other facilities, which could be affected by the Project?
-The proposed development site will be accessed off Tymon Road, with the exact access route and site entrance for construction works confirmed closer to commencement of works.
-The proposed development location is adjacent to the Tymon Playground Car Park.
-The wider area of the site has residential developments and small-scale businesses and services.
-The construction phase of the proposed development will result in restriction of access to parts of the park where works will be carried out.
+No. The site will be accessed off Marian Road to the east of the proposed development site.
+The wider area surrounding the site is typical of suburban fabric, with housing estates, a church and a shopping complex.
+The construction phase of the proposed development may result in the temporary restriction of access to facets of the Ballyroan Community and Youth Centre, where works will be carried out.
 This will however be short-term.
 The operational phase of the development will not impact any surrounding facilities or routes in the location.
-No. The location of the proposed development does not contain any recreational facilities or amenities that could be affected by the proposed development.
+No. The scale of the proposed development works is modest and will be contained in their extent at the community centre.
+Furthermore, the location of the proposed development does not contain any recreational facilities or amenities that could be affected by the proposed development.
 17. Are there any transport routes on or around the location that are susceptible to congestion or which cause environmental problems, which could be affected by the Project?
-No. During construction, the site will be accessed off Tymon Road.
-The proposed development location is adjacent to the Tymon Playground Car Park, which has adequate parking capacity for the operational phase of the proposed development.
-Tymon Road merges with Castletymon Road to the west, which is connected to the Regional Road Network (R819) to the north-west.
-The road network is expected to be able to accommodate the modest construction traffic generated over the construction phase.
+No. During construction, the site will be accessed off Marian Road to the east of the proposed development site.
+The proposed development is not foreseen to generate additional vehicular traffic due to its intended use by local residents over the operational phase.
 No. The proposed development will not create any environmental problems pertaining to traffic or transportation over either construction or operational phase.